Deciding Under Uncertainty

 Ignoring small probabilities sounds like an ad-hoc mutilation of the mathematics, so it matters why the cutoff is principled rather than squeamish.

-Three principles govern the framework:
+Three principles govern the revised framework:

 A Paradox the Cutoff Cannot Touch